 Food of any type is not permitted in the exhibition spaces.
 This is to help the Gallery control insects and other pests that pose risks to the artwork on display.
-Food services are available in the Gallery Café, the main floor lobby and the outdoor patio.
-No outside food or drink is permitted in the café, main lobby or outdoor patio.
+No outside food or drink is permitted in the main lobby or outdoor patio.

 Pets are not permitted in the Gallery.

 Smoking and vaping are not permitted on the premises.